-Appium Studio is a tool developed by Experitest to make Appium testing even better.
+Appium Studio is an enhanced version of open-source Appium developed by Experitest to make Appium testing even better.

 It cuts the effort and cost of developing and running an Appium based mobile test automation program, helping organizations release better quality mobile apps faster.